inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### References (0-n)

-!!! warning "Work in progress"
+!!! warning "Not part of the deposit page yet."
-    This field may be removed prior to the first stable release.
+    Although available via the API, this field may see changes when added to the deposit page.

 A list of reference strings